 Over the next 30 years, Auckland will move towards a multi-nodal model within the urban footprint.

 The city centre will continue to be the focus of Auckland's business, tourism, educational, cultural and civic activities.
 It will continue to be an important residential centre as well.

 centre in Auckland.

 Albany, Westgate and Manukau, including their catchments, are

 nodes which are critical to growth across the region.

-Outside the core urban area, the satellite towns of Warkworth and Pukekohe will act as rural nodes.
+satellite towns of Warkworth and Pukekohe act as rural nodes.

 - service their surrounding rural communities

-- be connected to urban Auckland through state highways and, in the case of Pukekohe, by rail.
+- are connected to urban Auckland through state highways and, in the case of Pukekohe, by rail